Global Privacy Signal Detected

 How to Add a Dependent to Your Health Insurance

-Health insurance plans typically have an annual open enrollment period.
-This is November 1 through January 15 for most states, though some states may have a different timeframe.
-Employer-sponsored plans may have their own annual enrollment window too for changes.
-During this time, individuals and families can make changes to their plans, such as choosing a different plan, adding or removing benefits, and adding or removing covered individuals.
+Health insurance plans typically have an annual Open Enrollment Period that runs from November 1 through January 15 for most states.
+Employer-sponsored plans may also have their own annual enrollment window for changes.
+During this time, individuals and families can change their plans, such as choosing a different plan, adding or removing benefits, and adding or removing covered individuals.

 • Marriage or divorce